 8303

 Building A Legacy: Rachel Townsend Apartments /2022/03/building-a-legacy-rachel-townsend-apartments/ Thu, 24 Mar 2022 15:08:45 +0000 /?p=8269 The Rachel Townsend Apartments at 1750 McAllister Street rise twelve stories above San Francisco鈥檚 Western Addition.
 Rachel Townsend鈥檚 legacy stands taller.
-The daughter of prominent Fillmore minister and NAACP Vice […]
+The daughter of prominent Fillmore minister and NAACP Vice President, Reverend Arnold Townsend, political activism was imparted on Rachel from a young age.
+Rachel lent her time to local churches, working with fatherless young […]

 The post Building A Legacy: Rachel Townsend Apartments appeared first on HomeRise.